 Any moneys standing to the credit of the Commission Account which are not immediately required for the purposes of this Act may, with the approval of the Treasurer be invested in any manner in which moneys standing to the credit of the Public Bank Account may be invested under the Financial Management Act 2006.

 [Section 25 amended by No. 98 of 1985 s.
-3; No. 77 of 2006 s.
-17.]
+3; No. 77 of 2006 Sch.
+1 cl.
+185(2).]

-26. Trust Account
+26. Booking Account

 (1) The Commission shall establish and at all times maintain in accordance with this Act an account at a bank within the State approved by the Treasurer, to be called the “Western Australian Tourism Commission Booking Account”.